 Luckily for Vancouver travelers, you have many destinations to choose from if you want to fly cheap (the most in Canada in fact), although you might need to use secondary airports sometimes.
 You can see the exhaustive list of destinations in just a second.

-Flair already serves both Vancouver and Abbotsford and Swoop’s maiden flight landed in Abbotsford in late June, so both of these airlines are guaranteed to lower airfares for travelers in the Lower Mainland.
+Flair serves both Vancouver and Abbotsford and Swoop has an operating base in Abbotsford, so both of these airlines are guaranteed to lower airfares for travelers in the Lower Mainland.

 You also have an incredible selection of US destinations from Bellingham Airport on Allegiant, quite often the low fares will be worth the short drive, especially if you’re traveling with one or more travel buddies or as a family.
 Keep reading for all the destinations, and don’t miss our article about how roadtrips can save you money on flights.